MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-loadstringa.md

 ## -description

-Loads a string resource from the executable file associated with a specified module and either copies the string into a buffer with a terminating null character or returns a read-only pointer to the string resource itself.
+Loads a string resource from the executable file associated with a specified module and copies the string into a buffer with a terminating null character.

 ## -parameters